Here's what happens when you catch a wolf eel and try to hang on for the picture.

 All we'll say is that it was a good thing, as this wolf eel isn't too happy about being pulled from the water.
 Enter an enterprising fisherman named Tanner to try and make it all work with a fish that's as greasy as a stick of butter.

 Posted by Dana Wharf Sportfishing on Tuesday, March 17, 2020

-Wolf eels mate for life.
-The average adult female will lay as many as 10,000 eggs that will mature in about 15-weeks while both of the pair guard them with their lives.
+Additionally, wolf eels mate for life.
+The average adult female will lay as many as 10,000 eggs that will mature in about 15 weeks, and the pair then guards them with their lives.

 Knowing what voracious eaters Wolf eels are, it comes as no surprise that they prey on things like crabs, sea urchins, snails, abalone, mussels, clams and various fish.
-Even though they are an uncommon catch of fishermen, it still happens from time to time.
+Even though they are an uncommon catch, it still happens from time to time.